hungngocphat01/KDEintosh/README.md

 ## Disclaimer
 - I don't personally own the themes included here.
 They are all originally made and owned repspectively by their authors.
 - The package management commands I include here are specified to Arch Linux only (and its derivatives).
 You have to figure out what is it on your distro by yourself.
+- I am using 1.0 scale on a 1080p monitor.
+You may have to adjust the theme to suit yours.

 ## Components
 - **Plasma style**: WhiteSur-dark (edited, available in this repository).